DevanshKapoor/FarmSaathi/README.md

 ## Coming Soon
 * Mobile application for Android and iOS using React Native
 * Offline capabilities for areas with limited connectivity
-* Enhanced voice features with more regional languages
+* Enhanced voice features with more regional languages including Tamil, Telugu, Kannada and Bengali
 * IoT integration for farm equipment monitoring

 ---